 - Include your team in the planning process

 - Share quotes and interesting facts to educate audiences

 - Re-share (with permission!) posts from female influencers, leaders, and creators

 - Steps to plan a successful social media campaign to educate and engage audiences during Women’s History Month

 - Ways to amplify female voices and creators

 - Tips and best practices to brainstorm, plan your content calendar, and create posts

-Women’s History Month Social Media Toolkit
+Integrating Women’s History Month into Your Social Media Strategy

 1. Pair Your Social Media Posts with Meaningful Action

 Before planning your Women’s History Month social media content, determine how you can use your campaign to create meaningful action.
 After all, actions speak louder than words.
 This is an important step to ensuring that your campaign is not simply performative.